hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_bugs.md

 Don't use floats. :^)

 [18:42:33](#N8FEe0REUSfAGaTX0cJbFTTFqGPrvA4szeS5Elwt9GY) <hiiamboris (NOT THIS ONE)>:
-My hunch: this will ruin most of the math code Ì†ΩÌ∏â
+My hunch: this will ruin most of the math code üòâ

 [18:43:41](#BPb18dfobifVu79AR7kXRkLUXFS8-XuTeyxGTI0HH3M) <hiiamboris (NOT THIS ONE)>:
 Besides, not Red problem.
-Proponents should find a language where this is implemented and see how that fared Ì†ΩÌ∏â
+Proponents should find a language where this is implemented and see how that fared üòâ

 [18:45:06](#gMKWskLpxB39-KsaFhXu8M8Qxzs9U_Ci6yIX5Jgjk6Q) <hiiamboris (NOT THIS ONE)>:
 (I can almost see Nenad coming and saying "let's remove fuzziness from equality to make everyone happy" :)